jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 ![View looking NW into Al Ghubrah bowl.](https://jewh2.github.io/images/2025oman/P2070016.JPG) *View looking north west from the top of the ridge into Al Ghubrah bowl.
 Omani owl country.*

+Now began our descent into Al Ghubrah to Hadash.
+This is where I first realised that John is the real deal.
+In his book he describes the route as having 'some exposure'.
+I would describe this route as 'very exposed'.
+The route to Hadash

+I have to say this is one of the most fun scrambling routes I've ever done, and would love to do it again, but only not with a large trekking rucksack full of nine days of food!
+The

 Day 3 coming soon...